Klamichhane738/CST8916_300-Remote-Data-and-RT-Applications/Assignment1/Assignment1.md

 **GraphQL: Handling Data Requests and Updates**

-With the help of GraphQL, an open-source query language for APIs, we can query and retrieve just the data we need, and it also provides us with a comprehensive schema of every field the API supports [2].
+With the help of GraphQL, an open-source query language for APIs, we can query and retrieve just the data we need, and it also provides us with a comprehensive schema of every field the API supports (Odulio, 2019).

 *Mutations in GraphQL* allow us to alter data on the server, allowing us to do operations on the backend database such as adding, removing, or editing information.
-Users can consult the GraphQL schema to ascertain the precise fields needed for every action, as these modifications are defined there.
-[1]
+Users can consult the GraphQL schema to ascertain the precise fields needed for every action, as these modifications are defined there (GeeksforGeeks, 2024).

 Note : Queries (to retrieve data) and Mutations (to modify data).